Nora Mickowski, LCSW

 I'm a neurodivergent, disabled TCK with a dark sense of humor, and I often swear in session.
 I’m deeply empathetic but brutally honest, and I won't push you to quit drugs or other “unhealthy” behaviors (unless you ask me to!).

 Before becoming a therapist, I was a teacher, a fencing instructor, a sailor, a SCUBA diver, and a world traveler.
-I was raised on Star Trek and Star Wars (yes, both), Tolkien, and Greek mythology, and my personal fandoms include (among others): Firefly, Battlestar Galactica, Zelda, and Steven Universe.
-When I’m not tinkering with brains, I enjoy cooperative board games, indie video games, and cake.
+I was raised on Star Trek and Star Wars (yes, both), Tolkien, and Greek mythology, and my personal fandoms include (among others): Firefly, Zelda, and Steven Universe.
+When I’m not tinkering with brains, I enjoy D&D, cooperative board games, indie video games, and cake (cake is truth).
 I have two cats, one human, and an alarming number of houseplants.

-I was trained as a Social Worker, and I’ve been in the mental health field for over 14 years.
+I was trained as a Social Worker, and I’ve been in the mental health field since 2009.
 I’ve worked in hospital settings, in residential treatment, with supportive housing programs, and on the streets as a community mental health provider.
 Basically, I’ve seen a lot, so I’m not easily fazed.
-I’m gender-affirming, neurodiversity-affirming, fat-affirming, poly-affirming, kink-affirming… Are you noticing a trend?
+I’m gender-affirming, neurodiversity-affirming, fat-affirming, ace/aro-affirming, poly-affirming, kink-affirming… Are you noticing a trend?

-Most of the folx I work with are queer, neurodivergent, or both, and I especially enjoy working with other HSPs, spoonies, zebras, and gamers, as well as burners, creatives, and anyone who doesn’t fit society’s standard mold.
-I also have a special interest in helping those who have been neglected or harmed by the medical-industrial complex, those with invisible or dynamic illnesses or disabilities, and those who are still searching for a diagnosis.
+Most of the folx I work with are neurodivergent, queer, gender non-conforming, or all of the above, and I especially enjoy working with other HSPs, spoonies, zebras, and gamers, as well as burners, artists/creatives, and anyone who doesn’t fit society’s standard mold.
+I also have a special interest in helping those who have been neglected or harmed by the medical-industrial complex, those living with invisible or dynamic illnesses or disabilities, and those who are still searching for a diagnosis.
+I’ve been there.

 I currently hold licenses in both Texas (license no. 67310) and Illinois (license no. 149.018728), so I can see clients who are physically located in either of those two states.
-I’m currently telehealth-only in order to provide maximum schedule flexibility for my clients, though I do hope to open a physical office again in the future, once I’m able to find an appropriate/accessible space.
+I’m currently telehealth-only in order to provide maximum schedule flexibility for my clients, though I do hope to open a physical office again eventually (in/near Austin, TX) once I’m able to find an appropriate/accessible space.

 Still not sure if I’m the right therapist for you?
 Or maybe (like me) you tend to do a fair amount of research before making big decisions.
 Either way, here are some more details…